10 Best Data Aggregation Tools for 2026 for Your Business Needs

 • Revision history.
 Revert up to 25 last versions of the selected dataset.

-• Querying data with plain language.
+• Querying with plain language.
 The Ask Data feature allows users to get answers based on the given data by asking questions without any specific knowledge of programming languages.

 • Mobile support.
 Access data and share insights using a mobile app.